[Minor revision–posted 12/6/23 (replaces 2/12/21 edition)]

 OP 32.38: Third-Year Review of Tenure-Track Faculty

 PURPOSE: This Operating Policy/Procedure (OP) outlines the requirements and procedure for the third-year review of tenure-track faculty.
-The third-year review process is intended to be primarily a department-level (or basic academic unit) mentoring process to help guide tenure-track faculty toward successful tenure and promotion at Texas Tech University.
+The third-year review process is intended to be primarily a department-level (or basic academic unit) mentoring process to help guide tenure-track faculty to successful tenure and promotion at Texas Tech University.
 This requires an honest and constructive review of each faculty member's strengths and weaknesses, which will yield both formative and summative assessments of the faculty member's progress toward tenure and promotion.

 REVIEW: This OP will be reviewed in May of even-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP) by June 30.
 Any change in this OP must be conducted in accordance with section 4 herein.

 1. Departmental-Level Evaluation